SimJunYou/CS2113T-TP-UG/UG.md

 #### 3.3.1 Editing a task description: `edit -t`

-Edit a task description in the scheduler.
+You can edit a task description to ra.VI by using the format below.
 Format: `edit -t <task_index> <task_name>`

 Example of usage:
 * `edit -t 3 revise for CS2113`

 **Note:** <br>